Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In five games over the last 10 matchups when favored by bookmakers, the Giants have a record of 2-3.
+- In six games as the favorite over the last 10 matchups, the Giants have a record of 3-3.

 - In their last 10 games with a total, the Giants and their opponents have failed to hit the over six times.